peterdobbs77/daily-coding/google_editDistance/README.md

 ## Implementation

 Ah yes, an alignment problem.
 I've encountered this question before in [peterdobbs77/bioc_c_cpp](https://github.com/peterdobbs77/bioc_c_cpp).
-But I did in C and this will be in Python.
+I did that program in C while this will be in Python.
+Also, the previous algorithm was much more intensive, as it required construction of a full comparison matrix.
+This program just needs to how many differences there are between two strings.